Skip to main content

 Es Cavallet, one of Ibiza’s most southern beaches is a beautiful place to spend a day.
 Golden sand, clear blue sea, views for days and no dress code, Es Cavallet is a winner.

-the beach at cala conta in west ibiza
+beach with umbrellas in san antonio west ibiza